Gabriel06424/Assignment-Week-4/README.md

 # Introduction to Unsupervised Learning

 Unsupervised learning methods are essential for discovering hidden patterns in unlabeled data, making them particularly valuable for Earth Observation applications where ground truth data may be limited.
 This project focuses on two fundamental approaches: K-means clustering and Gaussian Mixture Models.
+## K-means Clustering

+K-means clustering is a centroid-based algorithm that partitions data into k groups by minimizing the within-cluster variance.
+The algorithm iteratively assigns data points to the nearest centroid and updates centroid positions until convergence.
+Key characteristics include: